 - Drink and eat high-potassium foods like fruit juices and nectars, sports drinks, potatoes with the skin, and bananas.

-- Increase soluble-fiber foods like applesauce, bananas, canned peaches and pears, oatmeal, and white rice.
+- Increase soluble-fiber foods like applesauce, bananas, canned peaches and pears, oats or oatmeal, and sweet potatoes.

 - Drink at least 1 cup of liquid after each loose bowel movement.
 Try water, sports drinks, or bouillon.

 - Do not chew sugar-free gum or eat candies and desserts made with sugar alcohol (i.e., sorbitol, mannitol, or xylitol).

 - Call your cancer care team if diarrhea continues or increases, or if your stools have an unusual odor or color.

 What to eat or not eat when you have diarrhea*

 Foods that may cause problems